 - (1) "Adjustment committee" means the adjustment committee authorized under the departmental disciplinary rules to impose disciplinary measures for inmate misconduct. - (2) "Administrator" means the administrator of the division of adult institutions, department of corrections, or designee. - (3) "Clinical services unit supervisor" means the clinical services unit supervisor at an institution, or designee. - (4) "Close family member" under ss.
 DOC 309.08 and 309.41 to 309.49 means the inmate's natural, adoptive, step, and foster parents; spouse, children, grandparents, grandchildren, or siblings.
-A parent surrogate is within the definition of parent if an inmate substantiates that a claimed surrogate did in fact act as a parent to the inmate, although the parent surrogate was not an adoptive, foster, or stepparent. - (5) "Contraband" has the meaning given in s.
-DOC 303.10 (1). - (6) "Department" means the department of corrections. - (7) "Division" means the department of corrections, division of adult institutions. - (7m) "Features" means the publication contains depictions of nudity on a routine or regular basis or promotes itself based upon depictions of nudity in the case of individual one-time issues.
-The department will not prohibit a publication solely because it contains nudity that has a medical, educational or anthropological purpose.
+A parent surrogate is within the definition of parent if an inmate substantiates that a claimed surrogate did in fact act as a parent to the inmate, although the parent surrogate was not an adoptive, foster, or stepparent. - (5) Contraband has the meaning given in s.
+DOC 303.02 (8). - (6) "Department" means the department of corrections. - (7) "Division" means the department of corrections, division of adult institutions. - (7m) "Features" means the publication contains depictions of nudity on a routine or regular basis or promotes itself based upon depictions of nudity in the case of individual one-time issues.
+The department will not prohibit a publication solely because it contains nudity that has a medical, educational or anthropological - (8) "General or trust account" means an account established by an institution to receive all funds for the benefit of an inmate.

-- (8) "General or trust account" means an account established by an institution to receive all funds for the benefit of an inmate. - (9) "Human sexual behavior" means the actual or simulated act of any of the following: - (a) Sexual intercourse, which means any penetration, however slight, by the penis into the mouth, vagina, or anus of another person, or any penetration by any part of the body or an object into the anus or vagina of another person. - (b) Fellatio or cunnilingus. - (c) Sodomy. - (d) Bestiality. - (e) Masturbation. - (f) Necrophilia. - (g) Sexual sadism or sexual masochistic abuse including, but not limited to, flagellation, torture, or bondage. - (h) Sexual excitement. - (10) "Institution business manager" means the person designated to receive and disburse money and property at each institution or that person's designee. - (12) "Mail" means materials such as letters and other items of correspondence processed through the United States postal service and letters and other items of correspondence processed within an institution. - (13) "No-contact visiting" has the meaning given in s.
-DOC 303.02 (12m).
+- (9) "Human sexual behavior" means the actual or simulated act of any of the following: - (a) Sexual intercourse, which means any penetration, however slight, by the penis into the mouth, vagina, or anus of another person, or any penetration by any part of the body or an object into the anus or vagina of another person. - (b) Fellatio or cunnilingus. - (c) Sodomy. - (d) Bestiality. - (e) Masturbation. - (f) Necrophilia. - (g) Sexual sadism or sexual masochistic abuse including, but not limited to, flagellation, torture, or bondage. - (h) Sexual excitement. - (10) "Institution business manager" means the person designated to receive and disburse money and property at each institution or that person's designee. - (12) "Mail" means materials such as letters and other items of correspondence processed through the United States postal service and letters and other items of correspondence processed within an institution. - (14) "Nudity" for commercially published material means the showing of human male or female genitals or pubic area with less than a fully opaque covering, or the showing of the female breast with less than a fully opaque covering of the areola or nipple, or the depiction of covered male genitals in a discernibly turgid state.
+"Nudity" for purposes of a personal photograph means the showing of the human male or female genitals, pubic area or buttocks with less than a fully opaque covering, or the showing of the female breast with less than a fully opaque covering of the areola or nipple, or the depiction of covered male genitals in a discernibly turgid state. - (15) "Photograph" means an image on film, video tape, or electronic transmission. - (16) "Pornography" means any of the following: - (a) Any material, other than written material, that depicts any of the following: - Human sexual behavior. - 2.
+Sadomasochistic abuse, including but not limited to flagellation, bondage, brutality to or mutilation or physical torture of a human being. - 3.
+Unnatural preoccupation with human excretion.